 • Can we re-utilise nutrients from urine/sewers for input in food production?

 • How do we make food fertilised with nutrients from wastewater plants acceptable for the consumers?
-What food types will consumers accept?

-• Can single cell protein be a solution?
+• Are there any unexploited side streams?
+Can single cell protein be a solution?

 Key characteristics of the Hub